naydichev/maiscreenz/README.md

 maiscreenz
 ==========

-A simply python script to upload screenshots to your own server
+A simple python script to upload screenshots to your own server

 Requirements
 ------------